feature-image

 Hawk-Eye made its official debut in 2006 for player challenges at the Hopman Cup and the US Open.
 By 2017, the Next Gen ATP Finals used Hawk-Eye Live, replacing all line judges.
 The system detects player movement and ball bounces, announcing “Out,” “Fault,” and “Foot fault” with a pre-recorded voice.

-The pandemic pushed things faster.
 The 2020 US Open and ATP Finals used electronic line judges to reduce staff.
 In 2021, the Australian Open became the first Grand Slam to go fully electronic.
-Hawk-Eye Live became permanent at the 2022 US Open, and the ATP announced all events would switch by 2025.
+The pandemic pushed things faster.

 ADVERTISEMENT